 Sir Francis Bacon (pictured here, on one of his better hair days) was a man ahead of his time.
-In 1597, the coined the phrase "Knowledge is Power," when he was blogging, ummm, we mean writing his book, "Meditationes Sacrae and Human Philosophy."
+In 1597, he coined the phrase "Knowledge is Power," when he was blogging, ummm, we mean writing his book, "Meditationes Sacrae and Human Philosophy."
 It was an insightful perspective because it's as true today, as it was in the 16th century.

-Anyone in business should relate to Sir Francis, and that's especially those of us in marketing.
+Anyone in business should relate to Sir Francis, and that's especially true of those of us in marketing.
 Knowledge is power, because when people know you posses knowledge in your industry, knowledge that can help them, it instills confidence in you.
 Blogging is all about sharing your knowledge with customers and prospects.
 Because when someone sees you know your stuff, when those people need your stuff, they'll come calling.

 Blogging shows knowledge, and you're an expert in your industry.

 When you blog, you offer opinions and answer questions about why someone needs what you're offering.
 When you blog, as we do regularly, you're building a database of information accessible to your audience.

 What can you do with that database?
 Three ways to get more mileage out of your blogging is:

 - Link to your blogs in your proposals (like we've done throughout this blog).
 It gives more information about a given topic should your prospect be interested,

 - Post teasers to you blogs on social media, and